If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Hl97 headcrab1.png

 The Headcrab is noticeably different from the one in the prototype.
-Their "head" has a large lump on it, and they have a messy, turd-brown coloring.
+Their "head" has a large lump on it, and they have a red-ish coloring with messy, turd-brown splotches.
 Most of their general shape is the same, though.
 Their mouth is much lighter compared to the final's.
 Most importantly, the prototype Headcrab has visible butt cheeks with a very visible anus in the center of their back.

 The prototype's Headcrabs are nigh overpowered; they can kill anything in one hit, including the player and Alien Grunts.
 Getting hit by one will make the player gush a fountain of blood.
 Despite having insta-kill damage, they can still be easily killed fairly quickly with the MP5 and Glock 17 all together.
 Considering how common Headcrabs are, it's obvious to see why this was changed.